 Which companies provide which brands of dog insurance?

-So, we've grouped the policies here based on the insurance company who is providing the insurance cover for your dog, rather than just the brand they are marketed and sold under.
+We've grouped policies based on the insurance company that provides the cover for your dog, rather than just the brand they are marketed and sold under.

 Brands can put their own spin on cover levels and customer service, although it's not uncommon for companies with the same provider to offer similar policies.

-- Provided by RSA: John Lewis Plus, John Lewis Premier, More Than Classic £8,000, More Than Premier, Argos Platinum, Homebase Plus, M&S Bank Premier
+- Provided by RSA: John Lewis Finance Plus, John Lewis Finance Premier, More Than Classic £8,000, More Than Premier, Argos Platinum, M&S Bank Premier

-- Provided by Allianz: Petplan Ultimate, Petplan Classic, Sainsburys Premier, Sainsburys Premier Plus, KBIS Select Plus, Pet ID Select Plus, Scottish Pet Insurance Select Plus, The Co-op Insurance Select Plus, Animalcare Select Plus
+- Provided by Allianz: Petplan Ultimate, Petplan Classic, Sainsburys Premier, Sainsburys Premier Plus, KBIS Select Plus, Pet ID Select Plus, The Co-op Insurance Select Plus, Animalcare Select Plus

 - Provided by BDML Connect: Aviva Platinum, Masterquote Gold, PDSA Premier, Petwise Health Insurance Gold, Protect Your Bubble Premier, LV= Premier

-- Provided by Zenith Insurance: esure Pet Plus, Pets At Home Premier Plus, Debenhams Gold, Buddies Premier Plus, Asda Money Superior
+- Provided by Zenith Insurance: esure Pet Plus, Debenhams Gold, Buddies Premier Plus, Asda Money Superior

 - Provided by U K Insurance Limited: Direct Line Pet Insurance, NatWest Private Pet Insurance, RBS Private Pet Insurance, Confidas Pet Insurance

-- Provided by Pinnacle: American Express Premier, Helpucover Premier, Motability Premier, Pet Life Cover Premier, Post Office Money Premium Plus
+- Provided by Pinnacle: Helpucover Premier, Motability Premier, Post Office Money Premium Plus

-- Provided by other insurance companies: Animal Friends Insurance Prestige, Healthy Pets Insurance Gold, NFU Mutual Perm Health, Agria Pet Insurance, Green Insurance Company Platinum, Adrian Flux Insurance - Standard Plus, Avid Pet Insurance, Kwik-fit Insurance Services Platinum, PetGuard, NCI Pet Insurance, Bloomhill Insurance Solutions, Costco, Caravan Club
+- Provided by other insurance companies: Animal Friends Insurance Prestige, Healthy Pets Insurance Gold, NFU Mutual Perm Health, Agria Pet Insurance, PetGuard, NCI Pet Insurance

-But the similarities go deeper than that, and as a general rule, you can expect a similar experience from brands who share the same provider.
-For example, your renewal price on American Express pet insurance might well be similar to Helpucover (as they are both provided by Pinnacle); and making a claim may involve a similar process with John Lewis as it does with MORE TH>N (as they are both provided by RSA).
+The similarities go deeper than that, and as a general rule, you can expect a similar experience from brands who share the same provider.
+For example, making a claim may involve a similar process with John Lewis Finance as it does with MORE TH>N (as they are both provided by RSA).

 Pet Insurance Reviews